 - Best for light scratches and dullness.

-- No color change, no deep sanding.
+- No color change, no deep sanding involved.

 - Fast, affordable, and done every 3–5 years.